-Automatic memory management concept avoids/eliminate all the errors that previously occur in the C/C++ memory management concern.
+The automatic memory management concept avoids/eliminates all the errors that previously occurred in the C/C++ memory management concern.
 If any, that can be quickly solved.

-Java technology is developed for distributed environments., so security was always a high priority.
+Java technology is developed for distributed environments., so security has always been a high priority.
 Language creators have addressed the concern very well.

 The application written in the Java programming language is very secure and can not be easily disturbed by the unauthenticated outsider’s code.

-Java applications can be deployed on various hardware platforms and so the application should be executed on the various operating system.
+Java applications can be deployed on various hardware platforms so the application should be executed on the various operating systems.
 This is achieved by using the bytecode.